nixworks/public/news/2007/09/1/index.md

 ##### Kurds
 ### [ Kurds in northern Iraq flee from Iranian shelling aimed at Party for a Free Life in Kurdistan (PEJAK) positions. ](/news/2007/09/1/kurds-in-northern-iraq-flee-from-iranian-shelling-aimed-at-party-for-a-free-life-in-kurdistan-pejak-positions.md)
-_Context: Iraq, Iran, Party for a Free Life in Kurdistan, Kurds_
+_Context: Iraq, Kurds, Iran, Party for a Free Life in Kurdistan_

 ##### Japan
 ### [ Japan's Agriculture, Forestry and Fisheries Minister Takehiko Endo refuses to resign over allegations that a group that he chaired received state subsidies illegally. ](/news/2007/09/1/japan-s-agriculture-forestry-and-fisheries-minister-takehiko-endo-refuses-to-resign-over-allegations-that-a-group-that-he-chaired-received.md)